Firrhill High School

 Firrhill High School is a secondary school located in the south-west of Edinburgh, Scotland.
-The school was established in 1960, and was officially opened by the city’s lord provost.
+The school was established in 1960, and was officially opened by the city's lord provost.
 The school has around 1123 pupils and a teaching staff roll of around 121.
 The school serves areas such as: Oxgangs, Colinton Mains, Colinton Village, Bonaly, Fairmilehead, Buckstone, Craiglockhart and Longstone.

 In 2001, the school underwent drastic refurbishing work, with several run-down buildings dating from the 1960s being either refurbished or demolished with new buildings built in their place.
-Work was completed in mid-2005.
-The school was refurbished by a private finance initiative.
+Work was completed in mid-2005, and the school was refurbished by a private finance initiative.

 Headteacher

 The current headteacher is Graham Hamilton.